 Children are welcome to stay with their parents.
 Depending on their ages, the nursery and Children's Worship are also available.
 For children ages five and under, the nursery is open every Sunday morning from 8:15 a.m. until 12 p.m.
 Children through grade 6 may choose to attend Children's Worship during the 10:40 a.m. service (10 a.m. in the summer).
 Kids ages sixth grade and older may attend Youth Faith & Worship on the 2nd and 4th Sundays of each month during the 10:40 a.m. service.

 How is communion handled?

-Communion is served on the first Sunday of every month during the worship services.
+Communion is served on the first Sunday of every month during both worship services.
 All of the bread is gluten-free.
 We are an open table.
 Jesus excluded no one and neither will we.
 This means that if a parent wishes for their child to receive communion, we will respect that wish.
 Likewise, if a parent wishes to withhold communion until their child is of a certain age, we will respect that wish also.
 Everyone who wants to partake in communion may participate...those with no faith, little faith, or great faith.
 All are welcome at the table.

 What makes Sylvania UCC different?